Tobias Thomas: Scientific work

-Thomas research interest includes economic policy, public finance, competitiveness, the economics of political reforms as well as the impact of the media on perception and behaviour.
+Thomas’s research focuses on economic policy, public finance, competitiveness, the political economy of reforms, and the interaction between media, perception, and behaviour.
+His work also addresses the role of institutions in shaping economic performance, as well as public policy debate on productivity and competitiveness at the national and European level, including proposals for a European Productivity Board.

 His research results on the impact of media coverage on the government bond yield spreads during the European debt crisis, his research on the impact of media coverage on voting intentions, as well as his research on the political positioning of the US Newscasts ABC, CBS, NBC, and FOX were published in the European Journal of Political Economy (EJPE); the analysis of the impact of media coverage on the population's concerns about migration in the Journal of Economic Behavior & Organization (JEBO); his research on the role of the media in democracies in the Constitutional Political Economy (CPE).
 Other research on improving economic forecasts has been published in the Journal of Forecasting, on policymakers' risk-taking in the context of reform in the Review of Economics, on the economic consequences of reform reluctance in Perspektiven der Wirtschaftspolitik, and on climate policy measures and energy forecasts for Germany, Austria, and Switzerland in Zeitschrift für Energiewirtschaft.

 In addition, Thomas focusses in his applied research on the sustainability of public finances and social security systems, the competitiveness of economies, as well as on the eurozone and the ECB, which he has published in numerous applied journal articles.
 Other areas of focus include data science, data governance of complex data ecosystems (see e.g. here), as well as building and improving research data infrastructure facilities.